grantgasser/spectacular-cranes-data-science-checkpoints/checkpoint-1/README.md

 # Checkpoint 1
+* **NOTE:** We encountered a bit of a curveball in question #2, which required us to adjust our questions and expectations.
+Apparently, the names of the allegation categories have changed over the years, despite having similar meaning.
+This makes it really difficult to tell when allegations were changed to something completely different (possibly less severe) or when the category was just renamed.
+See #2 for more details.

 ## Our Questions from the Proposal (altered a bit)
 1. Can we acquire old allegation data from the Invisible Institute (Rajiv Sinclair) and add that data to our database as new table(s)?